-Veterans: Celebrating Our Heroes
+Veterans: Honoring Our Heroes

 A look at the men and women who have served America in the military